 Main Attractions Around Albany The Bahamas

 One of the most popular beach areas on the island, Cable Beach provides an excellent balance of perfect stretches of white sand, blue water, and fun activities.
-The balmy water is deep enough to snorkel just offshore, and you can also find companies offering jet ski rental or boat tours of the area.
-There are also plenty of shops nearby for those who want to pick up a little souvenir of their trip.
-Food vendors abound, there are cafes nearby and the charming recent fad of pop-up bars, an impromptu pub set up quickly on the beach, is another highlight.
+The balmy water is deep enough to snorkel just offshore.
+Also, you can find companies offering jet ski rental or boat tours of the area.
+There are plenty of shops nearby for those who want to pick up a little souvenir of their trip.
+Food vendors abound, there are cafes nearby, and the charming recent fad of pop-up bars.
+Also, an impromptu pub set up quickly on the beach, is another highlight.

 Infamous pirate Captain Blackbeard frequented the waters around the island of New Providence, and the combined museum and quirky recreated full-sized dioramas record the history of pirate exploits in the region.
-Especially fun for families, there are costumed figures, detailed settings and recreations of a quayside, a jail, a ship and other realistic sights.
+Especially fun for families, there are costumed figures, and detailed settings.
+As well as recreations of a quayside, a jail, a ship, and other realistic sights.
 Furthermore, among the reproduction items, there are displays of authentic pirate weapons, gold coins, and other artifacts.
 There’s even a depiction of female pirates Mary Read and Anne Bonny.

-Overall, the Bahamas offer the perfect setting for the most relaxing of vacations.
-The beautiful weather is ideal for enjoying a range of fun activities, from snorkeling to golfing to horseback riding.
-Have you spent some time in the Bahamas?
-If you’ve taken a dream vacation in this island paradise or have even stayed at the Albany The Bahamas, let us know all about your experience in the comments below.
+Overall, Albany The Bahamas offers the perfect setting for the most relaxing of vacations.
+While the beautiful weather is ideal for enjoying a range of fun activities, from snorkeling to golfing to horseback riding.
+If you’ve spent some time in the Bahamas or have even stayed at the Albany The Bahamas, let us know all about your experience in the comments below.
 Another getaway in the beautiful Bahamas you might want to consider is The Cove Atlantis resort.